ThomasWaldmann/vpngw/README.rst

   - multiple LAN ports, each VPN has a specific LAN port
   - separation of VPNs is done using VLANs

+- alternatively, Ubiquiti Access Points (UAP) + optional separate switch

+  - UAPs have VLAN support and can be centrally managed
+  - if you need wired ports for the users, use a manageable switch with VLANs

 Links
 =====